JLaoo/Neural-Net-Simulator-2k19/README.md

 3) Number of Samples: Number of samples to take in each epoch.
 4) Average Training Time per Sample: The average training time for each sample in an epoch (in seconds).
 5) Training Time Variance: The variance in training times per sample.
+6) Learning Speed: How fast the model learns
-6) Number of Epochs: The number of epochs to simulate.
+7) Number of Epochs: The number of epochs to simulate.

 Running the app opens a new terminal window that begins to simulate training and exits upon completion.
 The app also has a force stop button.